EdwardBerman/2024-papers/README.md

 # Papers Read During the 2024 Year

-## This does not count papers read during regularly scheduled reading groups (i.e., with the Northeastern Cosmology Department and with the [GammaTau AI Reading Group](https://github.com/GammaTauAI/WeeklyReadingsArchive) )
+## This does not count papers read during regularly scheduled reading groups (i.e., with the Northeastern Cosmology Department and with the [GammaTau AI Reading Group](https://github.com/GammaTauAI/WeeklyReadingsArchive) ).
+These are my "for fun" papers.

 | Paper | Description |
 |-------| ------------|